sivcan/MultiUser-Blog/README.md

 - Users can edit their posts and comments

 ### How to use this project
-- Download / Clone this project to your machine.
+1. Download / Clone this project to your machine
-- Open terminal and navigate to the project directory
+2. Open terminal and navigate to the project directory
-- Install Google Cloud on your machine if you don't have it
+3. Install Google Cloud on your machine if you don't have it
-- Run command "dev_appserver.py ."
+4. Run command "   dev_appserver.py .   "
-- Go to "http://localhost:8080/" using your browser and enjoy the project
+5. Go to "http://localhost:8080/" using your browser and enjoy the project